 Winter months are an ideal time to get your pool serviced.
-At Hydrocare we offer low cost cost winter services.
-Call us for details (01444 236578).
+At Hydrocare we offer low cost winter services.
+Call us on 01444 236578 for details.

 NEVER empty the pool completely at the end of the season, unless there is a technical reason and you have been advised to do so by your pool maintenance company, ahead of essential repairs.

 Finally, there are a few things you can do yourself before closing your pool:

 - Test the water using a coloured dipstick and vial, or a digital water tester.
 Adjust the chemicals in your pool as necessary and re-test a few days later.